lsst/dp1_lsst_io/docs/tutorials/portal/105/portal-105-5.rst

 **7. Align the orientation of the retrieved multiple cutouts.**

-Click on the "image alignment" tool icon (next-to-the-righmost icon above the eight images.
+Click on the "image alignment" tool icon (next-to-the-righmost icon above the eight images, maked with an arrow).
 Under the "Align and Lock" option, click on the "by WCS" choice.

 .. figure:: images/portal-105-5-6.png